Hueleo/MED5018-Group2-Final-Project/README.md

 ## WELCOME!

-This repository contains the final project of Group 2 for the MED5018 course at the Southern University of Science and Technology.
+This repository contains the final project of Group 2 for the MED5018 course in the Southern University of Science and Technology.
 Our team members are Xinying Wang, Jiaying Hu, Tingting Shen and Guangmei Yang.

 ### The members are divided as follows：
 Jiaying Hu：Linear regression analysis for data & Latex compiling for FINAL REPORT & GitHub repository built up and maintaining